Expense Tracker

 Does it include backup and restore tooling?

 Yes.
-The app includes a dedicated Backup & Restore area for versioned JSON exports, optional encrypted backups, import previews, and sample backup files that show the expected structure before restore.
+The app includes a dedicated Backup & Restore area for versioned JSON exports, optional encrypted backups, workflow preference exports, import previews, and sample backup files that show what a restore expects.

 Does it rely on bank syncing?

-No. The workflow is built around manual accounts and imported CSV activity, which keeps the tool usable without bank integrations.
+No. The workflow is built around manual accounts and imported CSV activity.
+That keeps the tool usable without bank integrations and makes self-hosting simpler.

 Who is responsible for privacy in a self-hosted install?